kow-k/pyPLB/README.md

 pyPLB builds pattern lattices - hierarchical networks that represent relationships between patterns and their generalizations.
 It supports both standard and **generalized** pattern lattices, offering more comprehensive analysis than traditional implementations.

+Now, the default behavior of the script is not drawing a lattice in a window but saving a .png file (e.g., `g1PL.png`) in the current directory.
+You can change this using "-D" option, i.e., "draw instead of save" option.

 ### What is a Generalized Pattern Lattice?

 A **standard** Pattern Lattice (at generality level 0) from input `[a, b, c]` creates an is-a network over 8 nodes: